colestrode/skellington/README.md

 };
 ```

-NOTE: the *bot* parameter will be `null` for Slack Apps, since `init` is called only once before any teams have connected.
-If you want access to the team bot, you can write a `botConnected` callback that will be called whenever a new team initiates
-an RTM session with Slack.

 ### botConnected
 The `botConnected` callback is called any time a bot connects to an RTM session with Slack.
 It is called for both Slack Apps